Col du Tourmalet

 Alberto Contador (l) and Andy Schleck (r)

-(Credit – Pretty sure this came from our Trek Travel website)
+(Credit – Pretty sure this came from our Trek Travel website as did any good quality race photos)

 The descent afterward was wild.
 There were literally miles of cars stopped trying to go back down the mountain.
 Only bikes could fly down the mountain because we used the incoming lane.
-It was downhill all the way until we reached the bike path and then we rode 18 km to Lourdes where we would check in for the night.
+It was downhill all the way until we reached a bike trail and then we rode 18 km to Lourdes where we would check in for the night.

 My blurry shot of Lance Armstrong

 Lourdes is an interesting city.
 Think Gatlinburg, Tennessee, or Niagara Falls, Ontario.
 Or maybe Ocean City, Maryland.
 It’s been referred to as “where the Vatican meets Vegas.”
 People come here to be healed or buy healing stuff, I guess.
 There are more hotels per capita than any place in France.
-People are wheeled down the streets in their wheelchairs, except in the middle of town where they have their own wheelchair lanes.
-Lots of people limping.
+People are wheeled down the streets.
+In the middle of town, they even have their own wheelchair lanes.
+There are lots of people limping.
 And of course, they’re all smoking.

 Most moving moment of the day: On the run-up to the climb seeing mile after mile of LIVESTRONG messages painted on the road.
 Everyone remembers or honors someone with cancer and I’m sure thousands more messages got submitted but not painted.
 I was choked up and pulled over to gather myself.
 I hate cancer.